This post has been updated as of May 2019

-Whether you pronounce it GIF or JIF (like the peanut butter) it’s no shock that animated GIFs have become a daily occurrence in most people’s inboxes, text chains, and Slack feeds these days.
+Whether you pronounce it GIF or JIF, it’s no shock that animated GIFs have become a daily occurrence in most people’s inboxes, text chains, and Slack feeds these days.

 Despite the popularity of GIFs, there’s still plenty of opportunity for most marketers to improve how we use these simple but engaging graphic images in our email marketing.
-You see, GIFs shouldn’t just be a garnish on your emails, they can also be the main course.
-So, let’s take a look 5 real-life functional uses of GIFs in emails from some recognizable brands including Converse, Birchbox, and more.
+GIFs shouldn’t just be a garnish on your emails, they can also be the main course.
+So let’s take a look 5 real-life functional uses of GIFs in emails from some recognizable brands, including Converse, Birchbox, and more.

 Why use GIFs in emails?

 Like the ever-popular emoji, animated GIFs can spice up your email campaigns with an element of surprise, delight, and real purpose.
 Whether you use them to entertain or educate, GIFs can be used in a variety of engaging ways.